HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 29: May 19, 2020

+**Today's Progress**:  Worked on more Javascript DOM manipulation exercises, Array challenges and the Diner Project.

+**Thoughts:** Worked on vanilla javascript exercises with rendering to the DOM.
+Javascript data manipulation is continuing to become more clear with these projects and exercises.
+Started learning UML which seemed like it would be boring and tedious but it actually made a lot of sense and would make building projects easier

+**Link(s) to work:**  [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground), [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner)

 # Day 28: May 18, 2020

 **Today's Progress**:  Worked on more Javascript DOM manipulation exercises and Python exercises - reviewed object oriented programming and classes.